marcindampc/marcindampc/README.md

 ## Greetings humans! 👋
 ### I am
 Marcin.
 I'm a constant learner.
-I'm also a husband and a father of four awesome kids!
+I'm also a husband and a father!

 ### I am currently learning
-TypeScript & Angular
+TypeScript & React

 ### In near future I would like to
 get to know Node.js more, and continue on my way to become a Fullstack Software Engineer